zebslc/bicep-talk-2023/README.md

 1. Installation process
     - Install VS Code, Get the Bicep and PlantUML extensions
     - https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/install
+    - Ensure you have the latest version of Azure CLI installed https://docs.microsoft.com/en-us/cli/azure/install-azure-cli

 2. Manually deploying your first environment
     - Log into Azure CLI with `az login`
     - Choose which subscription you wish to test this on with `az account set --subscription 99999-9999-9999-99999-99999999`
-    - Initiate the creation with `az deployment sub create --location uksouth --template-file main.bicep --parameters location=uksouth baseApplicationName=shiftleft environmentName=dev environmentNumber=1 countryCode=GB createB2C=true`.
+    - Initiate the creation with `az deployment sub create --location uksouth --template-file main.bicep --parameters location=uksouth baseApplicationName={<10 character base name here} environmentName=dev environmentNumber=1 countryCode=GB createB2C=true`.
         - More info about running from the CLI here https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-cli
         - If you wish to do a what-if use the following https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-what-if?tabs=azure-powershell%2CCLI
     - Each of the parameters has a description in main.bicep